Medium/opensource/sign-ocla-paper.md

 Even though we at The Obvious Corporation would love to leave the paper world behind, various jurisdictions require that we also accept physically signed documents.
-If you wish to take advantage of this when signing the OCLA, then all you need to do is mail a document with the following content:
+If you wish to take advantage of this when signing the OCLA, then all you need to do is mail us a document with the following content:

 ```